 #3 Break Down Your Asset Allocation in Detail

 I use a spreadsheet to track my asset allocation into broad categories: US stocks, international stocks, bonds, and alternatives.
-While that’s helpful, Personal Capital’s breakdown is far more detailed and more accurate.
+While that’s helpful, Empower’s breakdown is far more detailed and more accurate.

 For example, did you know that VTSAX is comprised of 3% to 4% REITs?
-I discovered this when looking Personal Capital’s blockish breakdown of what I’m actually invested in.
+I discovered this when looking Empower’s blockish breakdown of what I’m actually invested in.

 Not only does this feature look at major categories, but you can also click on any individual block to see a breakdown of that category.
 US stocks becomes large cap core, mid cap growth, small cap value, etc… There is a similar breakdown for your international allocation, and it will update daily based on your current holdings (and the changing holdings of those holdings).